 Thomas “T.J.”
 Eckert was introduced to libertarian philosophy at a young age through the firearms community.
 His passion for history and the second amendment led him to discover books from noted historians such as Murray Rothbard and Tomas E. Woods.

 He considers the foundation of his reading to be Rothbard’s For a New Liberty; making a habit of buying copies to hand out to friends and acquaintances when the topic of politics comes up.
 After which, he was led into the writings of many classical liberals such as Ludwig von Mises and Friedrich Hayek.
 From then on, he became infatuated with the Austrian school of economics.
-He regularly contributes to the Ludwig von Mises Institute, the Foundation for Economic Education, and tries to make it to their seminars whenever possible.
+He regularly contributes to the Mises Institute, the Foundation for Economic Education, and tries to make their seminars whenever possible.

 T.J’s influences include: Murray Rothbard, Frederic Bastiat, Adam Smith, Henry Hazlitt, David Ricardo, Thomas Aquinas, Lew Rockwell, Scott Horton, F.A.
 Hayek, Milton Friedman, Ludwig von Mises, Mary Ruwart, Lawrence Reed, Tom Woods, Ron Paul, and Rand Paul.

 He resides just outside Cleveland, with his gorgeous wife.
 Together they plan on spending time in Singapore, Hong Kong, and New Zealand before settling back down in Ohio.